-Our school / college recognises the use of technology has become a significant component of many safeguarding issues.
+- 1. Our school / college recognises the use of technology has become a significant component of many safeguarding issues.
 Child sexual exploitation; radicalisation; sexual predation: technology often provides the platform that facilitates harm.
-An effective and proactive approach to online safety empowers a school or college to protect and educate the whole school or college community in their use of technology and establishes mechanisms to identify, intervene in and escalate any incident where appropriate.
-It also empowers children and young people to make informed choices and keep themselves safe online.

-The breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk:

-• content: being exposed to illegal, inappropriate or harmful material; for example pornography, fake news, racist or radical and extremist views;

-- contact: being subjected to harmful online interaction with other users; for example commercial advertising as well as adults posing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, or online bullying.
+An effective and proactive approach to online safety empowers a school or college to protect and educate the whole school or college community in their use of technology and establishes mechanisms to identify intervene in and escalate any incident where appropriate.
+It also empowers children and young people to make informed choices and keep themselves safe online. - 2.
+The breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk: - Content: being exposed to illegal, inappropriate or harmful material; for example pornography, fake news, racist or radical and extremist views; - Contact: being subjected to harmful online interaction with other users; for example commercial advertising as well as adults posing as children or young adults; and - Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, or online bullying. - 3.
+Our school will follow the guidance contained within the document Teaching On Line Safety in Schools, June 2019, found here

-12.1 Filters and monitoring
+12.2 Filters and monitoring

-As a governing body / proprietor we will do all we reasonably can to limit children's exposure to the risks outlined above from the school or college's IT system.
+As a Governing Body / Proprietor we will do all we reasonably can to limit children's exposure to the risks outlined above from the school or college's IT system.
 We will ensure our school has the appropriate filters and monitoring systems in place.
 We will consider our prevent duties when identifying what filters and monitoring to adopt.
 We will also consider the advice given by the .UK Safer Internet Centre, found here.

-Our school will also consider further guidance contained within Keeping Children Safe in Education 2018, page 93, in respect of procurement decisions regarding what system to adopt.
+Our school will also consider further guidance contained within Keeping Children Safe in Education 2019, page 93, in respect of procurement decisions regarding what system to adopt.

-12.2 Mobile devices
+12.3 Mobile devices

-Our school / college recognises that many children have unlimited and unrestricted access to the internet via 3G and 4G in particular and our school will carefully consider how this is managed on our premises and issue specific guidance for pupils and staff in respect of this.
+Our school / college recognises that many children have unlimited and unrestricted access to the internet via 3G, 4G and in the future 5G, in particular and our school will carefully consider how this is managed on our premises and issue specific guidance for pupils and staff in respect of this.

-12.3 Reviewing online safety
+12.4 Reviewing online safety

-Our governing body / proprietor understands that technology in this area evolves and changes rapidly and we will therefore keep the matter under regular review, by for example, using a relevant assessment tool found here
+Our Governing Body / Proprietor understands that technology in this area evolves and changes rapidly and we will therefore keep the matter under regular review, by for example, using a relevant assessment tool found here